148「天地人合気になりしいづの道守らせ給え天地の神。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

-Ueshiba, M. (2025). 植芝盛平道歌–148: Heaven, Eearth, and humanity (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
-Shugyokai.org.
-(Original work published 1977) https://shugyokai.org/mjpl
+Ueshiba, M. (2025). 植芝盛平道歌–148: Heaven, earth, and humanity (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
+Shugyokai.org. https://shugyokai.org/mjpl (Original work compiled 1977)

-(てん; ten)— heaven (space).
+天(てん; ten)— heaven (space).

-(ち; chi)— earth (solidity).
+地(ち; chi)— earth (solidity).

-天地(てんち; tenchi)— heaven/earth.
+天地(てんち; tenchi)— heaven / earth.

-(じん; jin)— human; atta.
+人(じん; jin)— human; atta.

 天地人(てんちじん; ten chi jin)— triad “heaven–earth–human” is a longstanding East Asian cosmological schema (Breen & Teeuwen, 2010; Hardacre, 2017), imported from China, and widely naturalized in Japan. in Japanese thought and budō, it is adopted to express harmony between the cosmic order, the natural world, and human conduct.
-In Shintō explanation of ame‑tsuchi (heaven–earth), “heaven” (ame) and “earth” (tsuchi) are primordial differentiations of creation; deities connected with both realms oversee the world’s ordering—background for Ueshiba’s address “gods of Heaven and Earth”.
+In Shintō explanation of ame-tsuchi (heaven–earth), “heaven” (ame) and “earth” (tsuchi) are primordial differentiations of creation; kami connected with both realms oversee the world’s ordering—background for Ueshiba’s address “kami of Heaven and Earth”.

-ni)— locative / target particle; establishes place.
+に(ni)— locative / target particle; establishes place.

-なりしnarishi)— nari (lexical verb 成る “to become”) + auxiliary き in attributive form し, classical past/perfective used to modify a noun.
+なりし(narishi)— nari (lexical verb 成る “to become”) + auxiliary き in attributive form し, classical past / perfective used to modify a noun.

-合氣になりし(あいきになりし; aiki ni narishi)— classical narishi is the attributive past (連体形) of ki after nari, ‘that (has) become’; i.e., “(that) became Aiki / unified as Aiki.”
-Grammar of the past auxiliaries ki / keri and honorifics follows standard bungo description.
+合氣になりし(あいきになりし; aiki ni narishi)— classical narishi is the attributive past (連体形) of ki after nari, ‘that (has) become’; i.e., “(that) became aiki / unified as aiki”; grammar of the past auxiliaries ki / keri and honorifics follows standard bungo description.

-no)— genitive; domain over following.
+の(no)— genitive; domain over following.

-(みち, michi)— way, path.
+道(みち, michi)— way, path.

-いづの道(いづのみち; izu no michi)— “the Way of (divine) awe/majesty” (稜威の道); いづ is ambiguous in modern script; one (older) reading is 厳/稜威(いつ/みいつ), ‘divine majesty, awe, numinous potency’, attested as 御稜威(みいつ/みいづ); thus いづの道 = “the Way of (Divine) Awe”, this semantic field is native to Shintō diction and suits Ueshiba’s prayerful register; or as an allusive pun toward 伊豆能売 (Izunome), a deity born during Izanagi’s purification and associated with “rectifying” or “making straight” disorder—imagery consistent with guarding and maintaining a divinely ordered path, but this is philologically weak in a Shintō liturgical context; some English web anthologies exhibit this error.
+いづの道(いづのみち; izu no michi)— “the way of (divine) awe / majesty” (稜威の道); いづ is ambiguous in modern script; one (older) reading is 厳/稜威(いつ/みいつ), ‘divine majesty, awe, numinous potency’, attested as 御稜威(みいつ/みいづ); thus いづの道 = “the way of (divine) awe”, this semantic field is native to Shintō diction and suits Ueshiba’s prayerful register; or as an allusive pun toward 伊豆能売 (Izunome), a deity born during Izanagi’s purification and associated with “rectifying” or “making straight” disorder—imagery consistent with guarding and maintaining a divinely ordered path, but this is philologically weak in a Shintō liturgical context; some English web anthologies exhibit this error.
 The Kokugakuin database summarizes Izunome’s role in the Kojiki tradition.
-Internal Aikidō sources (e.g., commentary attributed to calligrapher‑disciple Abe Seiseki) gloss いづ explicitly with 御稜威/瑞 (“[divine] majesty, auspicious potency”).
+Internal aikidō sources (e.g., commentary attributed to calligrapher‑disciple Abe Seiseki) gloss いづ explicitly with 御稜威/瑞 (“[divine] majesty, auspicious potency”).
 While not strictly academic editions, these notes align with classical lexicography; a likely kakekotoba as (a) “the way by which [things] emerge / come forth” (出づ), and possibly the Izunome deity’s rectifying function.

-(まも; mamo)— preserve, guard, protect, maintain; 守ら: 未然形 of 守る “to guard, to protect”.
+守(まも; mamo)— preserve, guard, protect, maintain; 守ら: 未然形 of 守る “to guard, to protect”.

-se)— causative auxiliary す, giving a desiderative / causative nuance “to cause / allow [someone] to protect”.
+せ(se)— causative auxiliary す, giving a desiderative / causative nuance “to cause / allow [someone] to protect”.

-(たま; tama)— furnish, provide (note silk skein in radical left, and join in radical right).
+給(たま; tama)— furnish, provide (note silk skein in radical left, and join in radical right).

 給へ(たまへ; tamahe)— honorific auxiliary 給ふ in imperative form, a classic prayer formula meaning “please graciously X” (Philippi, 1990).

-守らせ給え(まもらせたまへ; mamorase tamahe)— classical imperative ‑se tamae + honorific auxiliary 給ふ in imperative in imperative 給へ means “grant (us) to guard / let us guard,” hence the lower phrase “we pray, let us guard it now…” or “cause (us) to protect, please bestow protection” a petition directed to the gods of heaven and earth (tenchi no kami), aligning human practice with divine custodianship of the Way.
-The full line’s petitionary tone fits Shintō devotional language addressed to amatsukami (heavenly deities) and kunitsukami (earthly deities), as outlined in standard Shintō references.
+守らせ給え(まもらせたまへ; mamorase tamahe)— classical imperative ‑se tamae + honorific auxiliary 給ふ in imperative in imperative 給へ means “grant (us) to guard / let us guard,” hence the lower phrase “we pray, let us guard it now…” or “cause (us) to protect, please bestow protection” a petition directed to the kami of heaven and earth (tenchi no kami), aligning human practice with divine custodianship of the Way.
+The full line’s petitionary tone fits Shintō devotional language addressed to amatsukami (heavenly kami) and kunitsukami (earthly kami), as outlined in standard Shintō references.
 Ambiguity is very typical of Shintō norito, where human and divine agency intertwine in imperative structures (Kokugakuin University, n.d.-a; Hardacre, 2017).

-(かみ; kami)— divine; god(s).
+神(かみ; kami)— divine; god(s).

-天地の神(あめつちのかみ; ametsuchi no kami)— “the kami of heaven and earth,” i.e., the totality of heavenly and earthly deities (amatsukami and kunitsukami); 天地 read あめつち is the classical Yamato / waka reading (as in Kojiki and Norito), especially appropriate when addressing liturgically of the primordial cosmos; it also gives the needed seven morae.
+天地の神(あめつちのかみ; ametsuchi no kami)— “the kami of heaven and earth”, i.e., the totality of heavenly and earthly deities (amatsukami and kunitsukami); 天地 read あめつち is the classical Yamato / waka reading (as in Kojiki and Norito), especially appropriate when addressing liturgically of the primordial cosmos; it also gives the needed seven morae.

 Morphology and syntax.
-Classical auxiliary き / し in attributive position after the verb 成る is textbook Old/Middle Japanese usage for relative clauses modifying a noun: V‑ki/shi + N (Frellesvig, 2010; Shirane, 2005).
+Classical auxiliary き / し in attributive position after the verb 成る is textbook Old / Middle Japanese usage for relative clauses modifying a noun: V‑ki / shi + N (Frellesvig, 2010; Shirane, 2005).

 Prayerful tone and norito style.
 Pattern “未然形+せ+給へ” is a standard polite prayer formula in bungo: base verb + causative す + honorific 給ふ in imperative → “let [us] do X, please” (Philippi, 1990; Shirane, 2005).
 Semantically this fits the prayer register of Shintō norito, where humans request both divine action and empowerment.

 Vocabulary choices and prosody.
 Reading 天地人 as てんちじん matches the Sino‑Japanese cosmological triad entrenched in late‑imperial discourse and budō theory (Breen & Teeuwen, 2010; Hardacre, 2017).
-Reading 天地 as あめつち in the vocative clause follows classical poetic/norito practice and yields the required 7 morae (Kokugakuin University, n.d.-b).
-Mixed Sino‑Japanese (天地人/合氣) and yamato‑kotoba (あめつち, いづ, みち, かみ) is totally normal for Shōwa‑period bungo, especially in texts that straddle modern discourse, Shintō liturgy, and classical poetics (Frellesvig, 2010).
+Reading 天地 as あめつち in the vocative clause follows classical poetic / norito practice and yields the required 7 morae (Kokugakuin University, n.d.-b).
+Mixed Sino‑Japanese (天地人/合氣) and yamato‑kotoba (あめつち, いづ, みち, かみ) is totally normal for Shōwa-period bungo, especially in texts that straddle modern discourse, Shintō liturgy, and classical poetics (Frellesvig, 2010).

 Kami-no-ku to shimo-no-ku.
 The division into kami‑no‑ku (天地人|合氣になりし|いづの道) and shimo-no-ku (守らせ給へ|天地の神) is semantically clean: description → petition, a very classical structure for religious waka.
 This mirrors classical waka logic where the lower verse either turns inward (emotion) or outward (address, prayer, or resolution; Brower & Miner, 1961).